Custard

 Key Techniques

-- Tempering eggs with hot liquid
+- Tempering eggs by slowly adding hot liquid to beaten eggs

-- Whisking continuously to prevent scrambling
+- Whisking continuously for smooth texture

 Flavor Pairings